<img src="//bat.bing.com/action/0?ti=5739614&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 For 2025, we are expanding our capabilities for activating the card by adding online and mobile options for activation in addition to the existing phone method.

-We expect this update during the month of May 2025.
-Additionally, once this change is in place, members will have a prompt on their "To Do" widget upon log in to activate their card if they have received one and not done so yet.
+We expect this update during the month of August 2025.
+Additionally, once this change is in place, members will have a prompt on their "My Tasks" widget upon log in to activate their card if they have received one and not done so yet.

 The phone number for activation will be changing, but the old number will continue to work for members who might still have an older card that is unactivated.
 The new activation number will be printed on the sticker that comes on the card.